 - Add the wet ingredients to the dry ingredients and stir until just combined.
 The batter is going to be very thick!

-- Using a piping bag or a ziploc bag, evenly divide the batter into the 6 donut holes.
+- Using a piping or Ziploc bag, evenly divide the batter into the six donut holes.
 Cut a corner off the bottom of the bag and pipe the batter into each donut cup, filling 2/3 to 3/4 of the way full.

 - Bake for 10-14 minutes or until the edges are lightly browned.
 Transfer to a baking rack and allow to cool before glazing.